Fangt-ing/Materials_Characterisation_and_Testing/README.md

 This repo is to be updated regularly when new study results are completed.

-The linked study repos and study info:
+Other study repos and study info:

 * Real Time and Embedded Data Systems (FYS4220)
 <https://github.com/Fangt-ing/FYS4220-Kun-Zhu.git>